jakobzhao/geog595/06_ai/pe.md

 >>> nltk.download()
 ```

-In addition to configure the python environment, please also install Gephi and QGIS 3.
+In addition to configure the python environment, please also install `Gephi` and `QGIS 3` for the geospatial data visualizatins and you might need to install Java runtime to initiate `tika`.

 > Gephi is an open-source network analysis and visualization software package written in Java on the NetBeans platform.
 Gephi has been used in a number of research projects in academia, journalism and elsewhere, for instance in visualizing the global connectivity of New York Times content and examining Twitter network traffic during social unrest along with more traditional network analysis topics.
 Gephi is widely used within the digital humanities (in history, literature, political sciences, etc.), a community where many of its developers are involved.